sympy/sympy/doc/src/tutorial/finite_diff_derivatives.rst

 Finite Difference Approximations to Derivatives
 ===============================================

 Introduction
 ============

 Finite difference approximations to derivatives is quite important in numerical analysis and in computational physics.
-In this tutorial we show how to use SymPy to compute  approx0mations of varying accuracy.
+In this tutorial we show how to use SymPy to compute  approximations of varying accuracy.
 The hope is that these notes could be useful for the practicing researcher who is developing code in some language and needs to be able to efficiently generate finite difference formulae for various approximations.